wzinkann/NFL_data/README.md

 - **Weekly Game Schedules**: Get all NFL games for any week (1-18)
 - **Live Betting Odds**: Real-time odds from multiple sportsbooks
 - **Team Information**: Full team names, abbreviations, and venue details
-- **Smart Caching**: 24-hour cache for optimal performance and API cost management
+- **Smart Caching**: Weekly cache (Tuesday to Tuesday) for optimal performance and API cost management
 - **Clean Data**: No mock data - only real NFL information
 - **Flexible Week Support**: Query any week of the NFL season